Indonesia protests against new jobs law enter second week | Headlines

 Indonesia protests against new jobs law enter second week

-Separately, an alliance of conservative Islamic organisations, including the Islamic Defender's Front and Alumni 212 movement, plan to protest against the law outside the state palace on Tuesday, according to a statement.
+Separately, an alliance of conservative Islamic organisations plans a protest outside the state palace on Tuesday, according to a statement.
 (Writing by Kate Lamb; Editing by Ed Davies and Tomasz Janowski)

 - READ MORE ON: